 G Lydian Scale

-The G Lydian scale is the fourth mode of the D major scale, giving it a distinctive bright sound characterized by its raised fourth degree.
+The G Lydian scale is the 4th mode of the D major scale, giving it a distinctive bright sound characterized by its raised 4th degree.

 This page covers everything you need to know about the G Lydian scale: notes, intervals, theory, and how to play it on the piano.